-The incorporated cell of an incorporated cell company insures the liability of the pension fund and then reinsures its liabilities with the reinsurer.
-The incorporated cell does not retain any net risk.
-The pension fund pays premium to the incorporated cell in return for certainty as to the level of payments it must make to its members.
-The incorporated cell will pay the premium on to the reinsurer (less its frictional costs) in return for reinsurance of the risk it has assumed.
+The SPV insures the longevity exposure of the pension fund to its members, and then reinsures those liabilities with a reinsurer.
+The SPV therefore does not retain any net risk.
+The pension fund pays premium to the incorporated cell.
+The SPV pays the premium on to the reinsurer (less its frictional costs) in return for reinsurance of the risk it has assumed.